-We often get asked what it costs to sail full-time.
-In fact if you go on any sailing forum you’ll see pages and pages of threads dedicated to this very topic.
+We often get asked about the cost of sailing.
+In fact if you go on any sailing forum you’ll see pages and pages of threads dedicated to discussions about what it costs to sail full-time.
 Several fellow sailing bloggers have written great posts about this and the general consensus is:

 It costs as much as you want it to cost.